PatriziaGessa/PatriziaGessa/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/patrizia-gessa/)
 - ⚡ Fun fact: ...
-I am older than I look
+I'm like a fine wine, I get better with age :wink: